What is rhabdomyolysis?

 After the treatment, talk to your doctor about the necessary limitations in your diet or activity.
 And, of course, avoid the possible causes of rhabdomyolysis in the future.

-Finally, any person who is suffering from similar conditions should try as far as possible to avoid self-medication, under the pretext of aggravating the symptoms causing them to derive from self-medication, other diseases perhaps more invasive and malignant to their health.
+Finally, any person suffering from similar conditions should try as far as possible to avoid self-medication, under the pretext of aggravating the symptoms causing them to derive from self-medication, other diseases perhaps more invasive and malignant to their health.